Description

 Soil: Gooseberries prefer rich, well-drained soil with a pH of 6.0 to 6.5.
 Enrich the soil with compost or well-rotted manure.
 Avoid heavy clay or poorly draining spots; raised beds help.

-- Prepare the soil – Enrich with compost or well-rotted manure, then apply a complete fertiliser.
+1. Prepare the soil with compost or well-rotted manure, then apply a complete fertiliser.

-- Dig the hole – Make it wide enough for the roots.
+2. Dig a hole wide enough to accommodate the roots.

-- Set the plant – Position the crown at or slightly above soil level to ensure healthy growth and prevent rot.
+3. Set the plant with the crown at soil level to ensure healthy growth and prevent rot.
 Cut the cane to 15–20 cm above soil level to encourage strong shoots.
+If the cane is already short enough when received, no further cutting is needed, as it will still establish well and produce strong new growth from the base.

-- Spacing – Leave 1–1.5 m between plants for free-standing bushes, or 45 cm for vertical training.
+5. Space plants 1–1.5 metres apart for goblet-shaped bushes, or 45 cm apart for vertical training.

-- Mulch and maintain – Apply mulch around the base, keeping it clear of stems.
+6. Apply mulch around the base, keeping it clear of the stems.

 Planting in Pots